asxlvm/DogeBoss/README.md

 --------------

 1. d!joke & d!dadjoke
-2. d!tictactoe (i have that done but I need to wait till \n new lines work)
+2. d!tictactoe (I have that done but I need to wait till \n new lines work)
-3. Economy (will be "done" this week maybe)
+3. Economy
 4. Complex `d!fight` command with `wait_for` events etc.
 5. Adding `None` values to commands so they're used easily and can return errors etc.

 Thanks to everyone!

-Made by Asylum